There are usually six scheduled board meetings a year; additional board meetings are held to consider particular projects where necessary.

 The roles of executive and non-executive directors

 The executive directors are responsible for proposing strategy and for making and implementing operational decisions.
-Non-executive directors complement the skills and experience of the executive directors, bring independent judgement and contribute to the formulation of strategy, policy and decision-making through their knowledge and experience of other businesses and sectors.
+Our non-executive directors complement the skills and experience of the executive directors, bring independent judgement, and contribute to the formulation of strategy, policy and decision-making through their knowledge and experience of other businesses and sectors.

 Information and training

-Executive Chairman, Chief Operating Officer and Senior Independent Director
+Chairman, Chief Executive, Deputy Chairman and Senior Independent Director

-The roles of Executive Chairman and Chief Operating Officer are separate with responsibilities divided between them, as formalised in their respective letters of appointment, approved by the board.
+The roles of Chairman and Chief Executive are separate with a clearly defined statement of responsibilities, as approved by the board.

 Board, committee and director performance evaluation